diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 ### Using the Abinit container for parallel runs

-The input file `input.abi` allows to get the pseudo total energy, the bond length, the charge density and the atomisation energy of the $H_2$ molecule following the [official documentation tutorial](https://docs.abinit.org/tutorial/base1/).
+The input file `input.abi` allows us to get the pseudo total energy, the bond length, the charge density and the atomisation energy of the $H_2$ molecule following the [official documentation tutorial](https://docs.abinit.org/tutorial/base1/).
 Once the input files have been extracted, Abinit can be run in parallel on `N` cores as follows:

 ```bash
 apptainer exec abinit.sif mpirun -np <N> abinit input.abi
 ```

 The command above uses Apptainer "embedded" parallel mode.
-More information on using Apptainer containers in parallel, including usage on clusters and difference between embedded and hybrid parallel modes, on [this page](/en/documentation/use/apptainer-parallel).
+More information on using Apptainer containers in parallel, including usage on clusters and difference between embedded and hybrid parallel modes, can be found on [this page](/en/documentation/use/apptainer-parallel).

 </div>